dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 127.0.1.1 k8s-master
 </code></pre>

-Worker nodes' hostnames are not included in the hosts file oon the master, as DNS is used in this lab.
-If DNS does not exist then each node should be able to access each other by name hence all nodes need to be included to the hosts file on each of them.
+Not all nodenames are included in the hosts file of each node, as DNS is used in this lab.
+If DNS does not exist then since each node should be able to access each other by name, all nodenames and IP addresses must be included in the hosts file on each node.

 3. Check the interfaces on the node